Teaching About International Day of Peace

 Additional Resources

-1. 2020 Theme: Shaping Peace Together: The U.N. shares information about the history of International Day of Peace as well as the theme for September 21, 2020.
+1. 2024 Theme: Cultivating a Culture of Peace: The U.N. shares information about the history of International Day of Peace as well as the theme for September 21, 2024.
 This article also shares past observances and information on the past themes.

 2. Together, Building a Sustainable Culture of Peace Along Diverse Pathways: Pathways to Peace provides resources for peacebuilding, ways to get involved in cultivating peace, videos, and more information about International Day of Peace, what peace is, and why it is important.